Last updated January 2020.

 With nearly 54.1 million visitors in 2016, it’s easy to see why Chicago is becoming a hot spot for domestic and international tourists alike.
-If you’re visiting for the first time, you’ll want to give yourself three full days to explore.
+If you’re visiting for the first time, this itinerary will show you how to spend 3 perfect days in Chicago.

 Saving Money on Sightseeing & Attractions